cheran-senthil/TLE/heroku-docker.md

  heroku container:release <docker-image name> -a <heroku app name>
  ```

- - Go on heroku dashboard and switch on by going to Resources
+ - Go on heroku dashboard then open the Resources tab and turn the worker on.